 We also have a wide range of activities on site in the evenings and at weekends that benefit the wider community.
-The school is open until 10pm most evenings and at the weekends with the facilities mainly booked for sporting activities.
+The school is open until 10pm most evenings and at the weekends, with the facilities mainly booked for sporting activities.
 A number of events are also held at the college by various faith communities.
 Parents are generally very supportive of the school and the benefits that it brings for their children, with students making an outstanding contribution to their community.

-We have been the 'hub' school for mathematics development across the city for many years, and we hold regular meetings for all heads of department across the city, along with an annual CPD conference.
-Soar Valley is now also the Hub school for science and for art, a reflection of the high quality leadership across the school and at all levels.
+Soar Valley is the lead school in Leicester's newest multi-academy trust, Aspire Learning Partnership, and the development of relationships with other schools, both secondary and primary, is bringing further benefits.
+In addition, we have been the 'hub' school for mathematics development across the whole city for many years, and we hold regular meetings for all heads of department across the city, along with an annual CPD conference.
+Soar Valley is now also the Hub school for science, art, and SEND, a reflection of the high-quality leadership across the school and at all levels.

-Most secondary and special schools in Leicester belong to the Leicester Education Improvement Partnership (LEIP) which is an alliance of schools in the city to offer support and challenge to each other, and the office for which is situated within our Training Centre.
+Most secondary and special schools in Leicester belong to the Leicester Education Improvement Partnership (LEIP), an alliance of schools in the city offering support and challenge to each other, and the office for which is situated within our Training Centre.
 The partnership is very strong and brings a number of distinct benefits to the city and member schools.